david-hankinson/rails-bank-trx-reporting/README.md

 Assumptions:

+- all data belongs to a single bank, but multiple branches
+- the CSV contains credit and debit transactions of the bank's customers
 - we are meant to report dollar amounts per bank branch per month
 - the CSV processing is either a one-time or occational job (if it was meant for a long-term usage, we would use at least an MVC pattern, split the database calls into services/providers)
 - the solution can be simplyfied for the sake of time spent on this take-home assignment (see TODOs section for next enhancements that can be made)